 Where can I get these teaching materials?

 Beginning with the basics is beneficial to all students and a great way to begin the year in science.
-I hope these teaching ideas help you introduce science in your classroom and begin building a foundation for all of your future science units.
+As you plan your back to school science activities, I hope these teaching ideas help you introduce science in your classroom and begin building a foundation for all of your future science units.